 The nightlife and cuisine in Sardinia is extremely rewarding.
 Italians spend most of their evening socialising, dining and drinking wine, either on a terrace of a sidewalk café or in a restaurant.

-At Sardinian Places we have a fantastic and diverse range of accommodation from luxury hotels and comfortable villas, to stylish apartments and spacious houses.
+At Sardinian Places we have a fantastic and diverse range of accommodation from luxury hotels and comfortable villas, to spacious houses.

 Sardinia boasts a Mediterranean climate with long hot summers and coastal temperatures averaging 28.5 degrees (83F) in July and August.